 As a result, cast iron made in puddling furnaces remained the primary structural metal in industrializing Britain during most of the 19th century.

 The Bessemer Process and Modern Steelmaking

-The growth of railroads during the 19th century in both Europe and America put great pressure on the iron industry, which still struggled with inefficient production processes.
-Yet steel was still unproven as a structural metal and production was slow and costly.
-That was until 1856 when Henry Bessemer came up with a more effective way to introduce oxygen into molten iron in order to reduce the carbon content.
+The growth of railroads during the 19th century in both Europe and America put enormous pressure on the iron industry, which still struggled with inefficient production processes.
+Steel was still unproven as a structural metal and production was slow and costly.
+That was until 1856 when Henry Bessemer came up with a more effective way to introduce oxygen into molten iron to reduce the carbon content.

-At about the same time, British metallurgist Robert Mushet acquired and began testing a compound of iron, carbon, and manganese—known as speigeleisen.
-Manganese was known to remove oxygen from molten iron and the carbon content in the speigeleisen, if added in the right quantities, would provide the solution to Bessemer's problems.
+At about the same time, British metallurgist Robert Mushet acquired and began testing a compound of iron, carbon, and manganese, known as spiegeleisen.
+Manganese was known to remove oxygen from molten iron and the carbon content in the spiegeleisen, if added in the right quantities, would provide the solution to Bessemer's problems.
 Bessemer began adding it to his conversion process with great success.

-Yet, one problem still remained.
-Bessemer had failed to find a way to remove phosphorus—a deleterious impurity that makes steel brittle—from his end product.
+One problem remained.
+Bessemer had failed to find a way to remove phosphorus, a deleterious impurity that makes steel brittle, from his end product.
 Consequently, only phosphorus-free ore from Sweden and Wales could be used.